 In September 1931 Master John Flook, a pupil at the Six Bells School was awarded for six consecutive years full attendance.

-On 31st March 1933 Mr D. J. Badger the Headmaster at the Six Bells Mixed School retired after 39 years service.
-The staff of the Six Bells School presented him with a Wireless Receiver bearing a plate with an inscription.
-The Headmastership was taken by Mr John James of No2 Brynawel Terrace, Aberbeeg.
+On 31st March 1933 Mr D. J. Badger the headmaster at the Six Bells Mixed School retired after 39 years service.
+The staff of the Six Bells School presented him with a wireless receiver bearing a plate with an inscription.
+Mr John James of 2 Brynawel Terrace, Aberbeeg, became the new headmaster.

-In September 1937 Mrs Emma James, wife of the Headmaster Mr John James sadly passed away.
+In September 1937 Mrs Emma James, wife of Mr John James, headmaster, sadly passed away.

-In June 1938 Mr John James Headmaster of the Six Bells School retired.
-The Headmastership was taken by Mr Milton Davies.
+In June 1938 Mr John James, headmaster of the Six Bells School retired.
+Mr Milton Davies became the new headmaster.

-In 1972 the Six Bells School closed owing to subsidence, the pupils were transferred to Bryngwyn School.
+In 1972 the Six Bells Junior School (as seen on the map right) closed owing to subsidence, the pupils were transferred to Bryngwyn School.
 The site was later taken over by an Engineering Company.
-The Mixed School building is still standing.
+The mixed school building is still standing.